posted this on November 18, 2012, 12:11

 If you are using Canopy:

 Be sure that your PATH is set to Canopy User Python, as described in this article, and not to Canopy's initially installed Python, which is for Canopy's internal use only.
+In Canopy 1.4 and above, the easiest way to do this is to open a Canopy Command Prompt / Terminal from the Canopy Tools menu.

 At present, enpkg does not understand virtual environments, so will not be aware that the packages Qt, PySide and MKL were installed in Canopy Core and inherited by the Canopy User Python environment.
 Therefore one might be tempted to install them with enpkg.
 There is usually no need to do so (except to change versions.)